DaveMielke/NBP/b2g/ui/doc/navigation.rst

   Down             Forward+Space
   ===============  ================

-These keys act differently within certain contexts.
+These keys, however, do act differently within certain contexts.
 See:

 * `The Directional Keys within an Input Area`_
 * `The Directional Keys When on a Slider`_